Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 # MSSA Project: Pokémon Decision Making
 Competitive Pokémon, while based on a children's game, is an extremely complex game that requires both skill and intuition.
 Competitive matches combine elements from poker, chess, game theory, and an extremely complicated version of rock-paper-scissors (if rock-paper-scissors was played with 18 different implements).
-This project will build a web application that will assist competitive Pokémon players analyze the vast amount choices available to them as they build a team, provide metrics with which to rank their teams, manage the information that they and their opponents have revealed to each other in-game, and generate both unconditional and conditional opponent strategies.
+This project will build a web application to assist competitive Pokémon players analyze the vast amount choices available to them as they build a team, provide metrics with which to rank their teams, manage the information that they and their opponents have revealed to each other in-game, and generate both unconditional and conditional opponent strategies.
 These features will help players make better decisions and increase their likelihood of victory.
 To complete this project, I am relying on the skills I am learning in C#, ASP.NET / MVC, and T-SQL through the MSSA Program.

 ## Table of Contents
 (The table of content will be updated as the project progresses)